mike99mac/minimy-mike99mac/README.md

         ``intent.log  media_player.log  skills.log  stt.log  tts.log``

-    - When Minimy is running, you can watch all the log files get populated in real time.
+    - When Minimy is running, you can watch all the log files get populated in real time with the following command:

         **``tail -f *``**